openfga/rfcs/20221012-add-type-restrictions-to-dsl-syntax.md

 ### Type restrictions

-Let A be an authorization model with set of types T and set of relations R. A type restriction on A can be seen as a function from TxR to TxR*, where R* is R with the addition of an "empty" relation.
+Let A be an authorization model with set of types T and set of relations R. A type restriction on A can be seen as a set-valued function from TxR to TxR*, where R* is R with the addition of an "empty" relation.
 That is, a type restriction takes any (type, relation) in A and takes it to the set of type-relation pairs, with possibly empty relation, that it may be directly related to.

 #### Examples